 Before importing, validate and configure images using the Virtual Analyzer Image Preparation Tool.
 For details, see Chapter 4 of the Virtual Analyzer Image Preparation User's Guide.

-The hardware specifications of your product determine the number of images that you can import and the number of instances that you can deploy per image.
+You can import up to three images.
+The hardware specifications of your product determine the number of instances that you can deploy per image.